 3. Cactus Soil or Regular Potting Soil

-5. Colored sand, crystals, or seashells for decoration
+5. Colored sand, crystals, moss, or seashells for decoration

 6. A sunny window

-You can add all kinds of decorations like colored sand, crystals, seashells or miniature doll house objects.
+You can add all kinds of decorations like colored sand, crystals, seashells or miniature doll house objects!
+Now it’s all about adding your favorite styles and colors.